dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 5. **Attach a shortcut to your service**
     * Go to `'System Preferences'>Keyboard>Shortcuts>Services>General`
     * `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser` should be listed there
+    * for `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser`
-      * check the checkbox before `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser`
+      * check the checkbox for that new service
-      * set shortcut to `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser` (note: try choose shortcut that you think might not be used elsewhere)
+      * set shortcut (note: try choose shortcut that you think might not be used elsewhere)

       &nbsp;

       * To test if shortcut works, bring window of the app, that you are trying to automate (here, Brave Browser), to focus.
 Try shortcut.
 If nothing happens, go back under `General`, and repeat with another shortcut.
 This might take many tries to get expected response.
       &nbsp;

 6. **At this point, in ideal case, by pressing shortcut the expected outcome is that UI automation will run.**